hpi-swa-lab/qinoq/.github/pull_request_template.md

 ### Sequence View:

-- [ ] there are three OverviewLayers (one per Morph in the sequence)
+- [ ] there are three OverviewLayers (one per Morph in the sky sequence)
 - [ ] they hold four to six keyframes
 - [ ] right-clicking a keyframe shows a context menu
 - [ ] clicking on the triangle expands those into two new layers with two keyframes each